dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 (Appendix A).

 In practice, genomes are neither unbiased nor contain distinct content.
-We used FracMinHash (S=10,00, k=31) to generate a representative collection of hashes and found that 15378449 of 22792206 hashvals (67.5%) in GTDB rs207 are perfectly informative at genome level.
+In order to analyze 300k genomes at scale, we used FracMinHash.
+At reasonable parameters (S=10,00, k=31) we generated a representative collection of hashes and found that 15378449 of 22792206 hashvals (67.5%) in GTDB rs207 are perfectly informative at genome level.

-These 15.4m perfectly discriminating k-mers are not equally distributed across genomes, however.
+These 15.4m perfectly discriminating hashes are not equally distributed across genomes, however.
 Of the 318k genomes in GTDB rs207, only 149k (47.1%) of the genomes contain a hash that perfectly identifies it.